Certificate IV in Ageing Support (Traineeship)

 Regulatory

-All participants require a Unique Student Identification (USI) number.
-If you do not have a USI number you can apply for one online at https://www.usi.gov.au/students or you can give MCIE’s admin staff permission to apply on your behalf.
+All candidates require a Unique Student Identification (USI) number.
+If you do not have a USI number you can apply for one online at https://www.usi.gov.au/students, or you can give MCIE administration staff permission to apply on your behalf.

 Digital Technology

-Students are required to have sufficient information technology skills to access the online learning content, enter answers to the questions in the written assessment and communicate with their trainer via email, the student portal and/or through the learning management system.
+Students must have sufficient digital literacy skills to access online content, enter answers to written questions and communicate with trainers via email, the student portal and the learning management system.
+We recommend that students have access to a laptop or tablet to submit their assessments.
+MCIE provides access to Microsoft Office.

 There are no formal pre-requisites for this course.